 Jeinimeni (pronounced “hay-nee-may-nee”) is an old Natural Reserve and part of one of the main conservation projects in Chile and Argentina.
-The Chilean area adjoins with Buenos Aires Plateau – where two Patagonia National Parks, has been created in both countries.
+The Chilean area adjoins with Buenos Aires Plateau – where the new Argentinean Patagonia National Park, was recently created.
 Today private/public initiatives are protecting 320.000 hectares in both countries.

 The area sets the scene for quality eco/adventure activities: It is a unique combination of steppes, forest, rock formations and alpine terrain.
 This diversity of habitats provides critical room for a rich fauna: huemul, puma, guanaco, condor, ñandú, flamingo, among other.
 Being an important area for local people, considering archeologically spots with artistic legacy of Tehuelche Culture and pioneers gauchos.

 ACCESS THROUGH CHILE